-- Develop strategies for bridging from vision to day-to-day practice
+Develop strategies for bridging from mission, vision and learning principles to day-to-day efforts and decisions

-- Develop a school improvement plan for improved student learning utilizing this skill set
+Develop a school improvement goal and action plan for student learning gains and increased school effectiveness

 In order to access course materials, participants are required to bring a laptop computer with wireless internet capability and appropriate adapters to this course.